jacklule/DataViz-Syllabus/GitHubSetUp.md

 - GitHub says, **grab your favorite text editor**: not so simple;
 - Students must first **set up their text editor to create html pages**.
 For the Mac, this means to edit Preferences in Apple TextEdit.
 [Apple Support: How to Set Up TextEdit](https://support.apple.com/kb/ta20406?locale=en_US).
 In sum: Under Preferences, Click the Plain Text radio button for New Document Format; Under Saving, click the checkbox to turn off "Append '.txt' extension to plain text files."
 - Students can then take the next step in the Pages Guide and create an index.html page
-- Opening up the Mac's TextEdit, students will follow the html directions at the Guide
+- Opening up the Mac's TextEdit, students will follow the html directions at the Guide to create the html page
-- Students then need to save that page to their GitHub repository on the local computer
+- Students then save that page to their GitHub repository on the local computer
 - GitHub will recognize a change has been made to the repository.
-You will commit the changes and sync with your GitHub site
+Students then commit the changes and sync with their GitHub site

+<p> To Customize the GitHub Page, remembering that the page eventually will be their GitHub portfolio, students should follow these steps:</p>

 - Students should have already **set up their repo site at github.io**, using the directions above and at [Git Hub Pages guide above](https://pages.github.com/)
--

-<p> To Customize the GitHub Page, remembering that the page eventually will be their GitHub portfolio, students should follow these steps:</p>

 - After creating username.github.io, students can personalize that page;
 - They should go to page --- username.github.io -- and find the **setting** link to the top right;
 - Scroll down to Update site and click on Automatic Page Generator;